AkashSharma-data/sql-sales-case-study/README.md

 - One customer can place multiple orders
 - One product can appear in multiple orders

-📷 ER Diagram included in the repository.

 ---

 ## 🛠 Tools & Technologies
 - SQL (MySQL / PostgreSQL compatible)
 - Relational Database Concepts
-- ER Diagram Design

 ---